Sergio Garcia: Flame still burns strongly for Fireballs captain

 “There is nothing more important to me than my family and friends,” says Sergio Garcia.

 In 2017, he married Angela Akins, a former Golf Channel reporter who comes from a sporting family.
-As well as being a top golfer at the University of Texas, her father Marty was a college quarter-back for the same university’s Longhorns.
-Her cousin Drew Brees, also a quarter-back, led the New Orleans Saints to Super Bowl glory early in 2010.
+As well as being a top golfer at the University of Texas, her father Marty was a college quarterback for the Longhorns.
+Her cousin Drew Brees, also a quarterback, led the New Orleans Saints to Super Bowl glory in 2010.

 The couple have two children.
 Daughter Azalea, born in 2018, is named after the flower most closely associated with Augusta, and her brother Enzo was born in 2020.